luwrain/website/texts/download.md

 # Our downloads

+The~entire set of~our products and services is~concentrated around our~user environment called LUWRAIN.
+With LUWRAIN environment, the~blind users are able to~do usual  everyday tasks in~the~most comfortable and easy way.
+In~addition it~offers some~specialized applications purposed for~education of~the~blind and other important things.
+The~main distributions of~LUWRAIN are~free for~use for~everybody, since they are licensed under the~terms of~GPL~v.3.

 These options are for~people who needs LUWRAIN for~work.
 With~the~list below, you can find a~binary distribution prepared for~OS you have already installed or a~ISO~image suitable for running LUWRAIN as~a~stand-alone OS (in~this~case any~previously installed OS is unnecessary).